jamesnulliu/jamesnulliu.github.io/content/blogs/wsl-is-all-you-need/index.md

 Docker Desktop for Windows is a piece of shit.
 Instead, You can install Docker in WSL as you do in a normal Linux system.

-If you want to play with cuda and deep learning in your WSL, see this blog: [Docker Container with Nvidia GPU Support](/blogs/docker-container-with-nvidia-gpu-support)
+If you want to play with cuda and deep learning in your WSL, see this blog: {{<href text="Docker Container with Nvidia GPU Support" url="/blogs/docker-container-with-nvidia-gpu-support">}}

-If you need a concise mannual for docker images and containers, see this blog: [Something about Docker](/blogs/something-about-docker)
+If you need a concise mannual for docker images and containers, see this blog: {{<href text="Something about Docker" url="/blogs/something-about-docker">}}

 To open a directory inside a running container with VSCode, install extension `ms-vscode-remote.remote-containers`, and:

-1. Open a directory in a WSL (where you installed docker and ran containers) with VSCode following [3.
-Work with VSCode](#3-work-with-vscode).
+1. Open a directory in a WSL (where you installed docker and ran containers) with VSCode following {{<href text="3.
+Work with VSCode" url="#3-work-with-vscode" blank="false">}}.
 2. Press `ctrl` + `shift` + `p`, search for command "Dev Containers: Attach to Running Container...".
 3. Choose and click the container you want to open.
 4. That's it.